HarrisonKramer/optiland/README.md

 </details>

 ## Introduction
 Optiland is a lens design and analysis program written in Python 3.
 It provides an intuitive and efficient interface for defining and visualizing lens systems, performing optimization of lens systems based on user-defined merit functions and variables, as well as analyzing optical systems using geometric and diffraction-based methods.
+Leveraging computational libraries such as [NumPy](https://numpy.org/) and [SciPy](https://scipy.org/), Optiland delivers exceptional performance and efficiency in handling complex optical computations.

 Get started immediately with [Optiland Tutorial #1](https://github.com/HarrisonKramer/optiland/blob/master/examples/Tutorial_1a_Optiland_for_Beginners.ipynb) or see the extensive [Learning Guide](#learning-guide).